 Posted On January 28, 2022 Consumer Privacy & Data Breaches

-January 28, 2022 – Recently, McMenamins, Inc. announced that the personal information of approximately 20,504 former employees was compromised in a data breach.
+January 28, 2022 – Recently, Marlabs, Inc. announced that the personal, identifying, and financial information of approximately 6,267 individuals was compromised in a data breach.
 Our data breach attorneys are investigating this cybersecurity incident to determine if consumers could have the grounds for a data breach class action lawsuit.

-The company recently reported that, on December 12, 2021, an unauthorized party gained access to certain files on its servers.
-A subsequent investigation revealed that the files may have contained the following information pertaining to individuals previously employed by the company between July 1, 2010, and December 11, 2021:
+The company recently reported that, on June 20, 2021, an unauthorized party gained access to certain files on its servers.
+A subsequent investigation revealed that the files may have contained the following information:

-According to reports, McMenamins, Inc. does not know which individuals’ information was actually accessed and cannot confirm that the unauthorized party retained any of the information.
+According to reports, Marlabs, Inc. does not know which individuals’ information was actually accessed and cannot confirm that the unauthorized party retained any of the information.

-However, anyone in receipt of a McMenamins, Inc. data breach notification letter may now face an increased risk of identity theft and other financial losses.
-Attorneys are now investigating this recent cybersecurity incident to determine whether the company took the necessary steps to keep your data secure and whether those impacted by the breach can pursue a class action lawsuit.
+However, anyone in receipt of a Marlabs, Inc. data breach notification letter may now face an increased risk of identity theft and other financial losses.
+Attorneys are now investigating this recent cybersecurity incident to determine whether the company took the necessary steps to keep your data secure and whether those impacted by the breach can pursue a data breach class action lawsuit.

 A data breach occurs when a hacker or other unauthorized party secretly gains access to sensitive consumer information stored on a company’s servers through some kind of cyberattack.
 Once a hacker obtains consumer data, they may use the information to commit identity theft or for other criminal purposes.
 Sometimes hackers will sell the data they obtain through a cyberattack to the highest bidder.

 No one can tell with certainty why a hacker targeted your data in a data breach or what they plan to do with it, but the fact that your sensitive information is in the hands of an unauthorized party puts you at a greater risk of identity theft.